Numerical Testing of a New Positivity-Preserving Interpolation Algorithm: Positivity-Preserving Interpolants

 \section{Positivity-Preserving Interpolants}

 Preserving positivity while maintaining accuracy is perhaps the key property needed when mapping from one mesh to another in NEPTUNE and similar applications.
-This section compares the PCHIP, MQS, data-bounded, and positivity-preserving methods against a standard interpolation method using three examples.
+This section compares the PCHIP, MQS, SPS, DBI, and PPI against a standard interpolation method using five examples.
 The standard polynomial interpolation approach (STD) uses the points in each element to build a standard Lagrange interpolant for that element.
-In each of the examples, the different interpolants are constructed using both a uniform and an LGL mesh.
-The LGL mesh consists of uniform elements with Legendre Gauss-Lobatto (LGL) quadrature nodes \cite{hale2013fast} inside each element.
-In the figures presented in this section, the black and red plots represent the underlying function and its approximation using the different interpolation methods.
-The results in Figures \ref{fig:Runge1} to \ref{fig:GelbT2} below demonstrate that the PCHIP, MQS, DBI, and PPI methods preserve positivity, whereas the standard interpolation methods lead to oscillations and fail to preserve positivity.
+In each of the examples, the different interpolants are constructed using: \begin{enumerate} \item a uniform mesh that is constructed using uniformly spaced points.
+In this mesh, all the elements have the same size and the nodes are uniformly spaced inside each element. \item an LGL mesh that consists of uniform elements with Legendre Gauss-Lobatto (LGL) quadrature nodes ~\cite{hale2013fast}.
+For example, the global interval is divided into $(N_{i}-1)/j$ and $(N_{i}-1)^{2} /j^{2}$ elements for the 1D and 2D examples, respectively. $N_{i}$ is the total number of points used for the approximation and $j$ is the target polynomial degree.
+For the 1D examples, $j+1$ LGL quadrature nodes are placed inside each element.
+The 2D examples use a tensor product of $(j+1)\times (j+1) =(j+1)^{2}$ LGL nodes in each element.
+This LGL mesh is different than the one used in ~\cite{ouermi2022eno} where the node distribution in each element remains fixed ($(N_{i}-1)/8$ and $(N_{i}-1)^{2}/ 16$) as the target polynomial changes.
+This fixed number of nodes in each element enables the study of the DBI and PPI methods in the case of a fixed LGL mesh with varying polynomial degrees. \end{enumerate} In the figures presented in this section, the black and red plots represent the underlying function and its approximation using the different interpolation methods.
+Both the DBI and PPI methods use a mesh point selection method that favors a symmetric stencil about $x_{i}$ by setting $st=1$ with $\epsilon_{0}=0.01$ and $\epsilon_{1}=1.0$.
+The results in Figures \ref{fig:Runge1} to \ref{fig:GelbT2} below demonstrate that the PCHIP, MQS, DBI, SPS, and PPI methods preserve positivity, whereas the standard interpolation methods lead to oscillations and fail to preserve positivity.
 Using an LGL mesh reduces oscillations compared to the uniform mesh, but does not guarantee that the interpolating polynomials will be positive.